phpmyadmin/phpmyadmin/doc/faq.rst

 3.10 Homonyms and no primary key: When the results of a SELECT display more that one column with the same value (for example ``SELECT lastname from employees where firstname like 'A%'`` and two "Smith" values are displayed), if I click Edit I cannot be sure that I am editing the intended row.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Please make sure that your table has a primary key, so that phpMyAdmin can use it for the Edit and Delete links.
+Please make sure that your table has a :term:`primary key`, so that phpMyAdmin can use it for the Edit and Delete links.

 .. _faq3_11: